Xilinx/xoclv2/src/Documentation/fpga/xrt.rst

 Alveo platforms are architected as two physical FPGA partitions: *Shell* and *User*.
 The Shell provides basic infrastructure for the Alveo platform like PCIe connectivity, board management, Dynamic Function Exchange (DFX), sensors, clocking, reset, and security.
-User partition contains user compiled FPGA binary which is loaded by a process called DFX also known as partial reconfiguration.
+The User partition contains the user compiled FPGA binary which is loaded by a procedure called DFX also known as partial reconfiguration.

-For DFX to work properly physical partitions require strict HW compatibility with each other.
+For DFX to work properly, physical partitions require strict HW compatibility with each other.
 Every physical partition has two interface UUIDs: *parent* UUID and *child* UUID.
 For simple single stage platforms, Shell → User forms parent child relationship.

 .. note::
-   Partition compatibility matching is key design component of Alveo platforms and XRT.
+   Partition compatibility matching is a key design component of the Alveo platforms and XRT.
 Partitions have child and parent relationship.
-A loaded partition exposes child partition UUID to advertise its compatibility requirement.When loading a child partition the xrt-mgnt management driver matches parent UUID of the child partition against child UUID exported by the parent.
-Parent and child partition UUIDs are stored in the *xclbin* (for user) or *xsabin* (for shell).
-Except for root UUID exported by VSEC, hardware itself does not know about UUIDs.
-UUIDs are stored in xsabin and xclbin.
+A loaded partition exposes child partition UUID to advertise its compatibility requirement.
+When loading a child partition the xrt-mgnt driver matches the parent UUID of the child partition against the child UUID exported by the parent.
+   The parent and child partition UUIDs are stored in the *xclbin* (for the user) and the *xsabin* (for the shell).
+Except for the root UUID exported by VSEC, the hardware itself does not know about the UUIDs.
+The UUIDs are stored in xsabin and xclbin.
 The image format has a special node called Partition UUIDs which define the compatibility UUIDs.
 See :ref:`partition_uuids`.

 The physical partitions and their loading is illustrated below::